According to McLean, "American Pie" was originally inspired by the death of Buddy Holly. "I loved his music," he told Songfacts

 On January 29, 2007 Madonna's recording was voted the worst ever cover version in a poll by BBC 6 Music.
-Despite the critical derision, McLean had good things to say about Madonna's cover, and he released this statement: "Madonna is a colossus in the music industry and she is going to be considered an important historical figure as well.
+Despite the critical derision, McLean had good things to say about Madonna's cover.
+He released this statement: "Madonna is a colossus in the music industry and she is going to be considered an important historical figure as well.
 She is a fine singer, a fine songwriter and record producer, and she has the power to guarantee success with any song she chooses to record.
 It is a gift for her to have recorded 'American Pie.'
 I have heard her version and I think it is sensual and mystical.
 I also feel that she's chosen autobiographical verses that reflect her career and personal history.
 I hope it will cause people to ask what's happening to music in America.
 I have received many gifts from God but this is the first time I have ever received a gift from a goddess."

 Madonna was supposed to perform her version at the Super Bowl in 2001, but backed out, claiming she did not have enough time to prepare.
-No one was too upset.

-At 8 minutes 32 seconds, this is the longest song in length to hit #1 on the Hot 100.
+At 8 minutes 32 seconds, this is the longest song to hit #1 on the Hot 100.
 The single was split in two parts because the 45 did not have enough room for the whole song on one side.
 The A-side ran 4:11 and the B-side was 4:31 - you had to flip the record in the middle to hear all of it.
 Disc jockeys usually played the album version at full length, which was to their benefit because it gave them time for a snack, a cigarette or a bathroom break.

 Bertrand - Paris, France

 This song did a great deal to revive interest in Buddy Holly.
-Says McLean: "By 1964, you didn't hear anything about Buddy Holly.
+Said McLean: "By 1964, you didn't hear anything about Buddy Holly.
 He was completely forgotten.
 But I didn't forget him, and I think this song helped make people aware that Buddy's legitimate musical contribution had been overlooked.
 When I first heard 'American Pie' on the radio, I was playing a gig somewhere, and it was immediately followed by 'Peggy Sue

 .'
 They caught right on to the Holly connection, and that made me very happy.
 I realized that it was actually gonna perform some good works."